openstack/security-doc/security-guide/roadmap.rst

 -----------

 - Add OpenStack Security Notes (OSSN) as appendix
-- Update for icehouse - this guide is continually released, but hasn't had updates for latest releases of OpenStack
+- Update for Icehouse - this guide is continually released, but hasn't had updates for latest releases of OpenStack
 - Document SSL everywhere (it's there but does it need updating for latest releases?)